TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-create-career-ladder/checkpoints.md

 ## Checkpoint 2 (1pt)

-A new file named "Career_Ladder.odt" is created in the hr folder.
+A valid career ladder named "Career_Ladder.odt" is created in the hr folder.

 ## Final checkpoint (1pt)